 We will be closely following the guidance of the CDC and CT health officials.
-Changes to our programs will be made if or when needed in order to adhere to the latest guidelines as they pertain to COVID-19.
+Changes to our programs and/or protocols will be made if or when needed in order to adhere to the latest guidelines as they pertain to COVID-19.

-Athletes are strongly recommended to travel to the venue alone or only with members of their immediate household, if possible.
+Athletes are strongly recommended to travel to the venue only with members of their immediate household, if possible.
 Face coverings are required for individuals walking in and out of the venue, and while not actively participating.

 Athletes should bring their own equipment to the extent possible.
 Any shared equipment will be cleaned and disinfected frequently.
+Game balls will be disinfected before and after every practice and game.

 All players and coaches should bring their own water bottles.
 Water bottles shall not be shared.
 (No water fountains will be available for use.)

 Coaches will keep players in small groups at practice to allow for physical distancing.
 All "high-touch" surfaces will be cleaned and disinfected regularly.
+Parents are encouraged to drop off their children and not stay during practices.
+Any parents who needs to stay much wear a mask and social distance at all times.
+In no event can any athlete have more than ONE parent/guardian stay during practice.

 IN THE EVENT OF A POSITIVE COVID-19 CASE